 Hi!
 I am a PhD aerospace engineer (graduated at UPM in 2013) who wants to learn more about how things work and use that knowledge to create new, revolutionary propulsion technologies—and, along the way, teach and share my passion with others.

-My research interests lie in the physics of magnetized and unmagnetized plasmas, and new electric propulsion concepts such as magnetic nozzles and helicon plasma thrusters, and electron-cyclotron resonance plasma thrusters.
+My research interests are the physics of magnetized and unmagnetized plasmas, and new electric propulsion concepts such as magnetic nozzles and helicon plasma thrusters, and electron-cyclotron resonance plasma thrusters.
 As part of the Plasmas and Space Propulsion Team, I work on multi-fluid and kinetic plasma models, electromagnetic finite-difference and finite-element codes, and use computational techniques like the Particle-in-Cell (PIC) method.
 Recently, I have also initiated some experimental activities in our new plasma propulsion laboratory.
-I have authored a dozen of journal articles, registered a patent, and given more than 30 communications at international congresses, receiving several research awards.

 I research electric propulsion systems and plasma physics as part of the Equipo de Propulsión Espacial y Plasmas (EP2), Spain's reference research group on the modeling and numerical simulation of different types of plasma thrusters.
 My work in this field has received several awards.
 Our research group routinely works together with other international research entities (such as UPM, MIT, ONERA, CNRS) and industrial companies (e.g. SENER, Airbus Defense and Space).
 Our work is funded mainly by the European Research Council (Starting Grant program), the European Commission (FP7 and H2020 programs), ESA, the Spanish R&D program, the Community of Madrid, and the AFRL-EOARD, through several research projects.
 You can find out more in our group's website: